FederatedAI/FATE/cluster-deploy/README.md

 Get the values of "host_table" and "host_namespace" from test results, and pass them to following command.

-In the node of guest part, running:
+In the node of guest part, run:

 ```
 source /data/projects/fate/init_env.sh